Program Overview of the FSLI Experience

 Optional Activities

-FSLI Fellows will be invited to meetings or conferences, including the Association of Public and Land-grant Universities (APLU) Annual Meeting.
-Additional opportunities may be identified during the course of the FSLI experience.
+FSLI Fellows are invited to additional meetings or conferences, including the Association of Public and Land- grant Universities (APLU) Annual Meeting, and other learning and experiential opportunities during the FSLI program.

 Residential Sessions

-The FSLI hosts three week-long residential sessions that weave together the program objectives using case studies, simulations, conversations with leaders and subject-matter experts, and other executive-education styled learning.
-The residential sessions are intensive, maximize the valuable time of the participants, but they also include opportunities for networking and team-building among the Fellows.
-Sessions are hosted by FSLI partner institutions: North Carolina State University, The Ohio State University and California Polytechnic State University, San Luis Obispo.
+The FSLI hosts three week-long residential sessions that weave together the program objectives using case studies, simulations, conversations with leaders and subject-matter experts, and other executive-education-styled learning.
+The residential sessions are intensive to maximize the participants’ valuable time, but opportunities for networking and team-building among the Fellows are also provided.
+Sessions are hosted by FSLI partner institutions: North Carolina State University, The Ohio State University, and California Polytechnic State University, San Luis Obispo.

-A series of leadership assessment instruments are incorporated into the sessions, including a “360 assessment” and other research-based instruments that enhance the leader’s self understanding and performance.
-A personal development plan is developed with input from the Fellow’s mentor and personal leadership coach.
+A series of leadership assessment instruments are incorporated into the sessions, including a “360 assessment” and other research-based instruments that enhance the leader’s self-understanding and performance.

 Leadership Projects

-Each Fellow will undertake an individual leadership project that has direct relevance to their professional careers and ambitions.
-Projects may incorporate personal leadership, organizational change, and food systems components, based upon the interests of the Fellow.
-FSLI staff encourages Fellows to work with their mentors, leadership coach, other Fellows, and others to make their project a robust learning experience and an opportunity to demonstrate professional growth.
+Each Fellow will undertake an individual leadership project directly relevant to their professional career and ambitions.
+Projects may incorporate personal leadership, organizational change, and food systems components, depending on the Fellow’s interests.